How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 The tips above should help you to improve your chances of scoring strikes.
 There are other aspects of the game that you should consider too.

-For example, you should remember to maintain good balance, and you should watch out for the number of frames that you knock down.
+For example, you should remember to maintain a good balance, and you should watch out for the number of frames that you knock down.

 How To Bowl A Strike With A Straight Ball: Step By Step Guide

-In this section, we will take a closer look at how to bowl a perfect strike with a straight ball, and offer a complete step-by-step guide.
+In this section, we will take a closer look at how to bowl a perfect strike with a straight ball and offer a complete step-by-step guide.

 1. Stand Correctly